scality/Guidelines/README.md

   [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 * Provides an `eslint-config-ironman` package that can be added as a dependency in other projects.
-That way, conding style can automatically be checked using eslint.
+That way, coding style can automatically be checked using eslint.